Victoria University

 What you will study

-To attain the award of Graduate Certificate in Enterprise and Resource Planning Systems, students are required to complete 48 credit points of core units.
+To attain the award of Graduate Certificate in Enterprise and Resource Planning Systems, students will be required to complete 48 credit points.

 - Business Process Engineering